 James Edward Hitchens

-SEAFORD—James Edward Hitchens, 93, passed away quietly Thursday, April 25, 2013, at the Methodist Manor House in Seaford.
-He was born on Feb.
-25, 1920, in Seaford to the late William J. and Sarah Phillips Hitchens.
+He was born on February 25, 1920 in Seaford, Delaware, to the late William J, and Sarah Phillips Hitchens.

-He was married to Ruth Isaacs Hitchens for 61 years prior to her passing in 2006.
-He was also preceded in death by his parents; his sister, Frances Allen, in 2001; his brother-in-law, Granville Allen, in 1990; and a nephew, Howard Layton, in 2009.
+He was married to the Ruth Isaacs Hitchens for 61 years prior to her passing in 2006.
+He was also preceded in death by his parents, his sister, Frances Allen in 2001, his brother-in-law, Granville Allen in 1990, and a nephew, Howard Layton in 2009.

-A visitation for friends and family will be held Tuesday, April 30, from 6-8 p.m. at the Cranston Funeral Home, 300 North Shipley St.t, Seaford.
-There will be an Elks service at 7 p.m., followed by a Masonic service.
-A funeral service will be held at St. Johns United Methodist Church in Seaford on Wednesday, May 1, at 11 a.m., where friends may call one hour before the service.
-Burial will follow at the Odd Fellows Cemetery in Seaford.
+A visitation for friends and family will be held on Tuesday, April 30 from 6-8 pm at the Cranston Funeral Home, 300 North Shipley Street, Seaford, DE.
+There will be an Elks service at 7 pm followed by a Masonic service.
+A funeral service will be held at St. Johns United Methodist Church in Seaford on Wednesday, May 1 at 11 am where friends may call one hour before the service.
+Burial will follow at the Odd Fellows Cemetery in Seaford, DE.

 In lieu of flowers, please make donations in his memory to St. Johns United Methodist Church, Pine and Poplar Streets, P.O.
-Box 299, Seaford, Del.
-19973.
+Box 299, Seaford, DE 19973.